120+ Residency Interview Questions and Sample Answers

 Final Thoughts

 Residency interviews are a major milestone in your medical journey.
-If you put in the effort to prepare, maintain your professionalism, and engage positively, you can definitely make a lasting impact and up your odds of matching with a program that syncs with your dreams.
+If you prepare well, maintain professionalism, and engage positively, you can definitely make a lasting impact and up your odds of matching with a program that aligns with your dreams.

 Remember, every interview is your moment to shine.
 So, go out there, give it your best shot, and may your path to becoming a top-notch physician take flight.
 Good luck with those interviews!